nullserve/faaskit/packages/adapter-aws-lambda/README.md

 ## Project Purpose

 The primary purpose of this and other adaptors is they translate the context and handler typings into the expected FaaSKit generalized typings; this will provide a lot of utility for Typescript and VSCode users.
-Since FaaSKit was designed from an AWS Lambda perspective, not much needs to be adapted -- but the context-passing done by Middleware works better if the root context is mostly empty, which Lambda does not provide.
+Since FaaSKit was designed from an AWS Lambda perspective, not much needs to be adapted -- but the context-passing done by Middleware works better if the root context has fewer top level keys, which Lambda does not provide.

 ## Use